se-panfilov/anarchy-engine/packages/anarchy-legal/src/Templates/PRIVACY_COMMERCIAL_TEMPLATE.md

 **CPRA:** we **do not sell or share** personal information for cross-context behavioral advertising.

-## 2. Game Client
+## 2. {{PRODUCT_TERM}} Client

 - **No telemetry or analytics** are collected by the client.
 - **No crash reports** are sent by default.
   {{#CRASH_OPT_IN}}
   If you **opt in**, the client may send **anonymous** crash reports limited to technical diagnostics (no direct identifiers).
 You can withdraw consent at any time in settings.
   {{/CRASH_OPT_IN}}
-- The game runs offline.
+- The {{PRODUCT_TERM}} runs offline.
 Any optional online features will be **opt-in** and documented here.

 ## 3. Distribution Channels

 Your chosen Distribution Channels may process personal data necessary to provide their services (e.g., account or entitlement management).
-We receive only the minimal information needed to enable access to the Game (if applicable).
+We receive only the minimal information needed to enable access to the {{PRODUCT_TERM}} (if applicable).
 For details on their processing, consult the terms and privacy documentation of the relevant provider.

 ## 4. Customer Support